praveenjuge/praveenjuge/content/blog/i-hate-figmas-empty-canvas/index.md

 - How will the end design look like?
 - How will people react to it when they see it?
 - Will it be good enough to post on Dribbble?
-- What if no one understands it??
+- What if no one understands it?

 While these are important questions to ask, these are the dialogues that will stop you from completing anything.